hiruni-siyambalapitiya/wedding-management-system-BA/README.md

 📌 Conclusion

-This project demonstrates core Business Analyst skills including requirement analysis, documentation, process modeling, and data visualization in a real-world scenario.
+This project demonstrates core Business Analyst skills including requirement analysisdocumentation, process modeling, and data visualization in a real-world scenario.